How Can You Protect Your Cloud Applications From Outages?

 Azure provides a robust set of options for designing and deploying applications for high availability.
 If used appropriately, this would allow your applications to survive outages like the AWS S3 outage this week.

 If your application uses an IaaS model with Azure VM’s, you can configure multiple redundant VM’s into Availability Sets, which automatically spread the VM’s across what Azure calls Fault Domains and Update Domains.
 Fault Domains ensure there is no shared hardware (servers, power providers, network providers) between the VM’s, protecting your application from hardware failures.
-Update Domains are used by Azure to coordinate updates that may result in VM reboots, such that only some of the VM’s inside an availability set are rebooted at the same time, ensuring your application remains available at all times.
+Azure uses Update Domains to coordinate updates that may result in VM reboots, such that only some of the VM’s inside an availability set are rebooted at the same time, ensuring your application remains available at all times.
 If you use Azure Managed Disks – a relatively new service – it also ensures that the disks your VMs use are isolated from each other across different “stamps”, ensuring that hardware failures only affect some but not all of the VM/disks.

 To protect against an entire Azure Region outage, you can create multiple redundant copies of your Web Sites and/or VM’s across multiple Azure Regions.
 Azure Traffic Manager provides an intelligent convenient method of load balancing the traffic across those resources and regions.
-It can monitor and detect when services or entire regions become unavailable automatically redirecting traffic to the healthy services.
+It can monitor and detect when services or entire regions become unavailable,/image automatically redirecting traffic to the healthy services.
 It can also direct traffic to the region closest to the actual user – useful even when everything is healthy.

 SQL Database Geo-Replication